 CCSS is a standard for securing cryptocurrency systems.

 A draft of the standard has been published to GitHub in order to gather wider feedback from the cryptocurrency security industry.
-It is based on Jekyll which makes it easy for the data to evolve separately from the presentation of the standard.
+The published standard uses Jekyll which makes it easy for the data to evolve separately from the presentation of the standard.

-Read The Latest Draft on our GitHub page at https://cryptoconsortium.github.io/CCSS/
+The latest version of the CCSS standard is available on our GitHub page at https://cryptoconsortium.github.io/CCSS/

 The standard is maintained by the CCSS Steering Committee.
 The committee's mission is to ensure the standard continues to remain up-to-date with industry best practices and remain neutral.